Common Diffusion Noise Schedules and Sample Steps are Flawed: Ablation

 \subsection{Comparison of Sample Steps}

-Figure \ref{fig:ablation_sample_steps} compares sampling using leading, linspace, and trailing on our model trained with zero terminal SNR noise schedule.
-When sample step $S$ is small, e.g. taking $S=5$ as an extreme example, Trailing noticeably outperforms linspace.
+\Cref{fig:ablation_sample_steps} compares sampling using leading, linspace, and trailing on our model trained with zero terminal SNR noise schedule.
+When sample step $S$ is small, \eg taking $S=5$ as an extreme example, Trailing noticeably outperforms linspace.
 But for common choices such as $S=25$, the difference between trailing and linspace is not easily noticeable.
-When using leading, the image composition is more susceptible to the change of $S$ and the brightness range is not as diverse as linspace and trailing.

-Figure \ref{fig:ablation_steps_visualize} visualizes the sample steps on our model trained with zero terminal SNR noise schedule.
-At $t=T$, the model generates the mean data distribution based on the prompt, with very subtle variations based on the input noise.